e271828e/Flight.jl/docs/notes/design/framework_spec.md

   zero sets every prior to not-holding, so a predicate already holding in the authored state fires at `t₀`.
 The opposite crossing direction is a second event with the negated guard.
 - **Handler-phase visibility** ([§5.3](#53-structural-feedthrough-stage-roles-schedule-and-step-boundaries), [§8.6](#86-event-iteration-at-boundaries-to-quiescence-once-per-event)).
-Your `u` is the boundary's world, materialized at round start: same-round foreign transitions are invisible and arrive through the next round's re-sweep, one round per causal link.
-Your `y` is your own fresh decode, and your `x`/`m` reflect earlier events of your own component in declaration order.
-Coupling tighter than one round belongs inside one component.
+A handler executes
+  against exactly the world its guard fired on: own `y`, foreign `u` and own `x`/`m` are all the firing round's sweep, and a component fires at most one event per round — later own events are re-decided against the next round's sweep, one round per causal link, within and across components alike.
+The table is written only by sweeps.
 - **Stage totality** ([§12.3](#123-probing-and-input-synthesis); [§13.4](#134-runtime-failures-one-catch-site-an-execution-cursor), [§13.5](#135-termination-is-a-state-not-an-exception)).
 Stage code is total over
   type-valid inputs: the probe evaluates every user function against values chosen for their types alone, and a value-level throw is a build failure